 - Approvers have access to the same screens as in the review process.
 With the additional option to Reject or Approve.

-- Once a worksheet has been approved, you can create invoices for it.
+- Once a worksheet has been approved an invoice can be created.

 - This step shows all worksheets that have been Approved and are ready to be turned into client invoices.